Filed in by Erik Carlin | September 21, 2009 9:58 am

-I just returned from Philadelphia where the DMTF cloud computing standardization.
-In addition to Rackspace, other companies present included: CA, Cisco, Citrix, Hitachi, HP, IBM, Intel, Microsoft, Sungard, and VMware.group had a three-day face-to-face meeting on
+I just returned from Philadelphia where the DMTFgroup had a three-day face-to-face meeting on cloud computing standardization.
+In addition to Rackspace, other companies present included: CA, Cisco, Citrix, Hitachi, HP, IBM, Intel, Microsoft, Sungard, and VMware.

 The purpose of the incubator group is essentially to get the ball rolling – to frame the problem and lay a foundation upon which specific cloud standards can be developed via new or existing DMTF working groups (e.g. OVF) and other SDOs – a new TLA (three letter acronym) I learned this week – which stands for Standards Development Organization.
 Specifically, this includes things like defining a cloud taxonomy, laying out use cases, and identifying specific areas ripe for standardization.
 The work of open cloud is an arduous one and I appreciate the energy and commitment of the group.
 Three full days of debating terms, concepts, technology, use cases, etc. can be exhausting!
 Nevertheless, it is necessary and is the means to an end of specific cloud standards that will add real value for customers.